perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam AY2022-2023 Semester 1.md

 (a) In a single domain company network, as the system administrator, you are going to set up two workstation (sales1 and sales2) with the image scanners to serve the staff in the Sales department.

 (i) Briefly describe how to configure the security grouping (AGDLP) scheme to support the desired objective.
+(ii) Briefly describe how to deploy the relevant Group Policy Object to complete the desired objective

+(b) Briefly